ABDELLAH-H2/cats/README.md

 3. Password is hashed using **bcrypt** with 10 salt rounds
 4. User is saved to the `users` table
 5. A JWT token is generated with user info and expiration
-6. Token is returned in the response body
+6. Token is set as an **HTTP-only cookie** in the response

 ### Login Flow
 1. User submits email and password
 2. Server retrieves user by email
 3. Password is verified using `bcrypt.compare()`
 4. If valid, a JWT token is generated
-5. Token is returned in the response body
+5. Token is set as an **HTTP-only cookie** in the response

 ### Logout Flow
-1. Client removes the token from localStorage
+1. Server deletes the token cookie
-2. No server-side action needed (stateless!)
+2. Client state is cleared

 ---

-## 🔑 JWT Explained
+## 🔑 JWT in Cookies Explained

 ### What is JWT?